+The city of Rapture, with its mad scrawling on walls and atmosphere of deteriorated grandeur, told the story as much or more than the audio logs salted throughout the game, or the radio conversations with supporting characters.
+The strongest character in the traditional sense in BioShock, city founder Andrew Ryan, was mostly a disembodied voice.
+Irrational Games is trying something different in BioShock Infinite.
+How To Be More Interesting (In 10 Simple Steps) Media, Transmedia, and a Girl Named Alice.
 Ever heard of Inanimate Alice?
 If so, do you understand what all the fuss is?
 Quick preface (and a sort of warning): I’m borderline obsessed with media as a rhetorical vehicle, and find its increasingly addictive nature hugely important as digital presence bleeds into physical boundaries, especially in the field of education.
 If you’re less curious, you may want to do some skimming.
 This is about as brief as I can get it.

 The legendary singer was approaching fifty, under the weather, out of sorts, and unwilling to be interviewed.
 So Talese remained in L.A., hoping Sinatra might recover and reconsider, and he began talking to many of the people around Sinatra -- his friends, his associates, his family, his countless hangers-on -- and observing the man himself wherever he could.
 The result, "Frank Sinatra Has a Cold," ran in April 1966 and became one of the most celebrated magazine stories ever published, a pioneering example of what came to be called New Journalism -- a work of rigorously faithful fact enlivened with the kind of vivid storytelling that had previously been reserved for fiction.

 After the game's initial reveal, we saw some screenshots, and even asked you what you thought.
 Then, Sony finally showed us the first trailer for The Last of Us, something we analyzed in both text and video form.
 Now, thanks to USA Today, a few more concrete details about the game have emerged.
 For starters, the article notes that The Last of Us is "expected for PS3 in late 2012 or early 2013," meaning that we won't have to wait very long for the game.
 Gamification.
 Working for the Web's Big Content Machine.
 I'm hardly qualified to dash off authoritative articles on the theological bona fides of African critters.

 But one recent evening, I made $15 for writing tips on hard-disc data recovery, another $15 for telling people how to repair burnt carpet and $7.50 for teasing out the answer to that most pressing of questions: Is a giraffe sacred?
 Social Media in the Age of Enlightenment and Revolution.
 Open Culture.
 Publications/czachesz_rewriting.pdf.
 Hypertextuality.